-I’ve managed to get my hands on the details of the changes to British Airways domestic flights.
+I’ve managed to get my hands on the launch date and operational details of the changes to British Airways domestic flights.
 As was first flagged in a BA investor presentation last year, domestic flights are going to be split into a two cabin service.

 This is what is going to happen.

 The launch date for Club Europe and Euro Traveller on domestic flights is 1st April.

 From this date, UK domestic flights (excluding Jersey, which already has Club Europe) will begin operating with a two-class cabin.
 For those sat at the front, it will be an identical offering to what is offered on ‘Band 1 / Very Short’ Club Europe services at present, such as flights to Paris, Dublin or Amsterdam.

 The launch of ‘domestic Club Europe’ is almost certainly linked to the introduction of ‘buy on board’ catering last month.
 BA’s biggest nightmare is that someone paying £7,670 for a fully flexible Club World ticket from Edinburgh to Tokyo decides to switch to a Middle East carrier or KLM because they are insulted at paying £2.30 for a cup of coffee on the connection.

 This is an easy change to implement.
 At present, BA sells a product called ‘Business UK’ which is a fully flexible domestic economy ticket.
 If you buy one of these you get lounge access, fast track security and 20 tier points each way but no seating benefits – it is still 3 x 3.